Protecting You Against Pregnancy and Maternity Discrimination in the Workplace

 If you are wrongfully terminated or suffer a form of pregnancy discrimination like being forced to change jobs before that 12 weeks is up, you may have a case.
 Most businesses are required to adhere to the Family and Medical Leave Act.
 The FMLA says any employer with more than 50 employees (within a 75-mile radius of the worksite) is prohibited under federal law from discriminating against women on the basis of pregnancy.

-Have you experienced pregnancy discrimination?
+Have you experienced pregnancy discrimination in the workplace?
 You don’t have to go through it alone.
 An employment discrimination lawyer in Florida can help you fight for your rights if they have been violated at work because you are pregnant.